Jwaminju/i18n-agent/README.md

 <details>
 <summary><strong>API Key Issues</strong></summary>

-- Ensure your Anthropic API key is valid and has sufficient credits
+- Ensure your Hugging Face API key is valid and has sufficient credits
 - Check that your GitHub token has the necessary repository permissions

 </details>